 Yes, these shrimp worms always try to find new hosts.
-If left untreated, these parasites may progressively affect the entire population of the shrimp colony.
+If left untreated, these worms may progressively affect the entire population of the shrimp colony.

 For example, in the case of Neocaridina species, Holtodrilus truncatus started attaching to the host shrimp after 30 minutes.
-All parasites attached within 3 hours after exposing themselves to their new host.
+All worms attached within 3 hours after exposing themselves to their new host.

 In addition, if shrimp dies, these worms immediately migrate to the healthy shrimp.

 Here comes the bad news.
-These parasites do not care.
+These worms do not care.

-I would like to start off by saying that Holtodrilus truncates came to us from Korea, China, Japan, and Taiwan.
-Nowadays these worms become one of the major problems in breeding dwarf shrimp in Asian aquaculture ponds.
+I would like to start off by saying that Holtodrilus truncatus came to us from Korea, China, Japan, and Taiwan.
+Nowadays these worms have become one of the major problems in breeding dwarf shrimp in Asian aquaculture ponds.